Aortic Aneurysm Repair

 Average Hospital Stay

-The usual length of stay is 4-7 days.
-Your doctor may choose to keep you longer if complications occur.
+The usual length of stay is 4 to 7 days.
+It may be longer if there are problems.

 At the Hospital